Disable Unneeded Services

 renable this service.

 Print Spooler Service - Same thing with this service.
 Don't have a printer?
 No need for this service as well.
+Note from Admin: Even if you don´t have a printer,

 Link-Layer Topology Discovery Mapper - When you click on Network > Network and Sharing Center > "See full map", this service creates a network topology map of your internal network.